rioka/docker-compose-playground/README.md

 ## Now so obvious things

-- To use hostname in container-to-container communication, `network_mode` cannot be set to `bridge`.
+- To use hostnames in container-to-container communication, `network_mode` cannot be set to `bridge`.
 - On the other hand, when `network_mode` is set to `bridge`, a container cannot reach the host
 - Moreover, when `network_mode` is set to `host`, ports are not mapped: